RamkishanPOTHUGANTI/Betrayal-2D-Action-game/README.md

 # Betrayal-2D-Action-game
-concurrency-2 created by GitHub Classroom
+concurrency-2 created by GitHub Classroom in past

 BRIEF DESCRIPTION ABOUT GAME STORY :: The game "betrayal" is a dual player game . its a dual player game with 3 levels. level1 :: static enemies . level2 :: dynamic enemies. level3 :: fight between both players.
 Game moves forward as players destroy enemies.